Dsadd4/NLSExplorer_1.0/README.md

 config = [6,12,12,5]
 model =A2KA( hidden_dimention,config)
 ```
-3.the config means the structure of your A2KA , the length of config means the number of layers, and the value
+3. the config means the structure of your A2KA , the length of config means the number of layers, and the value
 represents the number of basic units , for instance, the config = [6,12,12],means the structure has 3 layers,
 and the the first layer includes 6 neurons , second layer includes 12 neurons, third layer includes 12 neurons.